Download the Mac data recovery software free trial to see how it works.

 Recovers documents, emails, photos, videos, and more

 On the other hand, if you are on Finder or Desktop, you can look for the deleted items in the Trash straightaway.
-If the Trash does not have those files, open Time Machine and search for the files from the latest time before deletion and click Restore.
+If the Trash doesn’t have those files, open Time Machine and search for the files from the latest time before deletion and click Restore.

-If these data recovery options don’t help, use a data recovery Mac tool which would make the best choice for your immediate situation as well as any long-term needs.
-You can download the Mac data recovery software, unzip, and install it on your MacBook, iMac, or Mac Pro/mini.
-Launch the DIY tool to select, scan and preview the recoverable files.
-And, once you are satisfied with previewing the recoverable items, activate the software to save all the recovered data.
+When none of the above free data recovery options help, go for a free to trial of Mac data recovery software.
+Download, unzip & install it on your MacBook, iMac, or Mac Pro/mini.
+Launch it to select, scan and preview the recoverable files.
+And once you are satisfied with the recovery result, activate the software to save all the recovered data.

 Vishal is a data recovery expert @Stellar.
 He addresses data loss scenarios on a Mac.
 He intends to help people solve their macOS problems.
 Besides, Vishal prefers to read autobiographies, and his personal favorite is of Steve Jobs.